 to understand what was passed forward…

-This was originally published on FoxNews and is written by Robert Charles, a former assistant secretary of state for President George W. Bush, a former naval intelligence officer and litigator.
+This was originally published on FoxNews for Independence Day 2017 and is written by Robert Charles, a former assistant secretary of state for President George W. Bush, a former naval intelligence officer, and litigator.
 He served in the Reagan and Bush 41 White Houses.
 I have copied it here to keep it from disappearing into the FoxNews archives.
 It is a very thoughtful and heartfelt message from Mr. Charles – to whom I wish to thank for sharing it with us.

 Living close to Arlington National Cemetery, having family and friends there, I sometimes walk among the stones.
 I read them.
 I try to remember the life.
 I walk slowly, thankful.

 It is a walk through history.The stones have something to tell me.
 I am never sure what.
 Sometimes, I have questions.
 They never reach my lips, but they are there.

 Mostly the sacrifice around me makes me quiet.
 It seems to impose a serious responsibility for the future.
 It benefits anyone to take the walk.